-After discussing matrix theory and graph theory, we are ready to go back to the averaging model introduced in Chapter 1 with examples from sociology, wireless sensor networks and robotics.
+After discussing matrix theory and graph theory, ready back averaging we are to go the to model introduced in Chapter 1 with examples from sociology, wireless sensor networks and robotics.
 Recall that the discrete-time averaging systems, as given in equation (1.3), is where the matrix $A = [a{ij}]$ is row-stochastic.

-$$x(k+1) = Ax(k),$$ (5.1)
+$$x(k+1) = Ax(k), \tag{5.1}$$

 This chapter presents comprehensive convergence results for this model, based on Perron-Frobenius theory and algebraic graph theory.
 We pay special attention to how the structure of the network determines its function, i.e., the asymptotic behavior of the averaging system.
 First, we discuss the emergence of consensus for primitive matrices and reducible matrices with a single sink and then we discuss the emerge of asymptotic disagreement for matrices with multiple sinks.
 Additionally, we provide alternative equivalent proofs of convergence to consensus via certain ergodicity coefficients.
-We then discuss the equal-neighbor and the Metropolis-Hastings models of row-stochastic matrices.
-Finally, we present some centrality notions from network science.
+We then discuss the equal-neighbor and the Metropolis-